-- Take help of Clean options plugin, and delete all orphan tables. ( Not necessary, but it’s useful)
+- Take help of Advanced DB cleaner plugin and delete all orphan tables. ( Not necessary, but it’s useful)

 Check settings of your cache plugin:

-In most of the cases, issue is because of your cache plugin is not configured properly.
+In most of the cases, the issue is because of your cache plugin is not configured correctly.
 Go to your cache plugin settings, and check if all settings are proper or not.
 I mostly recommend any of these two plugins for WordPress caching: